GunjanKadu/Spring-Security-BoilerPlate/README.md

         }
     }

-<li>The Custom UserDetails need to impement the UserDetails Class and override all the method in the class.</li>
+<li>The Custom UserDetails need to implement the UserDetails Class and override all the method in the class.</li>
  <li>This Class plays an major role as it returns the user with all the validation including the authorities need by Spring security to authenticate the user. </li>
-<li>In the UserDetails Class the Authority list is the collection of SimpleGrantedAuthorities therefore we need to convert   the roles we recieve from the user repository to the SimpleGrantedAuthorities.</li>
+<li>In the UserDetails Class the Authority list is the collection of SimpleGrantedAuthorities therefore we need to convert   the roles we Recieve from the user repository to the SimpleGrantedAuthorities.</li>

     public class MyUserDetails implements UserDetails {